-- A 'compassionate, approachable and understanding' team of staff and volunteers.
+• A 'compassionate, approachable and understanding' team of staff and volunteers.
 People who will 'reach out to those at risk and those in need'.
-There was a unanimous feeling that 'one person is not enough'. - Greater representation on the management team of community, recoverers, clerical people and people working in addiction. - Communities to inform policy. - KDI management, staff and groups within the action plan, such as the family support groups to link nationally. - Greater links between the KDI and the Gardai.
+There was a unanimous feeling that 'one person is not enough'.

+- Greater community, recoverers, and clerical representation and people working in addiction on the management team - Communities to inform policy - K.D.I. management, staff and groups within the action plan, such as the family support groups to link nationally. - Greater links between the K.D.I. and the Gardai.